Stages Of A Family Life Cycle

 As children reach adulthood and leave home, the family unit undergoes a significant transformation.
 This stage involves adjusting to the changes in family structure and roles, and potentially redefining the couple's relationship.
 Key aspects include:

-- Supporting adult children: Offering guidance and support to adult children as they navigate their own lives.
+• Supporting adult children: Offering guidance and support to adult children as they figure out their own lives.

 This stage often presents opportunities for couples to reconnect and pursue new interests.
 Challenges may include adjusting to the absence of children, managing potential financial strain, and supporting adult children who may be struggling.